Title (album): Recording and production

 Trainor found songwriting affinity with American songwriter Kevin Kadish, whom she met in June 2013, due to their mutual love of pop music from the 1950s and 1960s.
-Kadish had wished to create a "'50s sounding record of doo-wop-inspired pop" for three years, but could not find any artist that was interested.
+Kadish wished to create a "'50s sounding record of doo-wop-inspired pop" for three years, but could not find any artist that was interested.
 He shared the idea with Trainor after the two bonded over Jimmy Soul's 1963 single "If You Wanna Be Happy", and they decided to create the extended play (EP) Title (2014) with the same sound, "just for fun".
 They wrote the song "All About That Bass" (2014) in July 2013, and had completed three songs before Kadish started producing a rock album for the rest of the year.
 Trainor and Kadish pitched it to several record labels, who said it would not be successful because of its retro-styled composition and wanted to rerecord it using synthesizers, which they refused.
 Trainor performed the song on a ukulele for L.A.
 Reid, the chairman of Epic Records, who signed her with the label 20 minutes later.